Eleanor of Aquitaine: Family origins and education

-Eleanor was descended on her father's side from a long line of dukes of Aquitaine, dating back to the 10th century, who in turn succeeded the Carolingian monarchs of the Kingdom of Aquitaine.
+Eleanor was descended on her father's side from a long line of dukes of Aquitaine dating back to the 10th century, who in turn succeeded the Carolingian monarchs of the Kingdom of Aquitaine.
 Twelfth-century Aquitaine was one of the wealthiest and most powerful vassal states within France at that time.
 The French kings ruled over a relatively small area around the Île-de-France to the north-west, and the rulers of the surrounding duchies (duchés) and counties (comtés) gave only nominal allegiance to the French crown.

-While little is known of Eleanor's early life or education, many biographers have speculated from what is known of aristocratic households of the era.
-Her year of birth is not known precisely, and the first mention of her occurs in July 1129.
+While little is known of Eleanor's early life, many biographers have speculated on what it was like from accounts of aristocratic households of the era.
+Her year of birth is not known precisely; all that is known for certain is that the first mention of her is found in a document from July 1129.
 (Note: Few families kept records of their children's birth and the dating of a new year was also inconsistent.)
-Tradition places her birth on one of her parents' visit to Bordeaux, likely at her father's nearby castle at Belin.
+Tradition places her birth during one of her parents' visits to Bordeaux, likely at her father's nearby castle of Belin.
 Other authors suggest Poitiers, Ombrière Palace, Bordeaux, or Nieul-sur-l'Autise.
 While the date of her birth was once given as 1122 or 1124, the latter is now generally accepted.
 A late 13th-century genealogy of her family listing her as 13 years old at her father's death in the spring of 1137 provides the best evidence that Eleanor was born in 1124.
 However, some chronicles mention a fidelity oath of lords of Aquitaine on the occasion of Eleanor's fourteenth birthday in 1136.
 Her parents are unlikely to have married before 1121.
 Her age at her death is thus stated as 80 or 82.